icmr-reproducibility/website/index.md

 ## Best Practices

 Best practices in reproducibility are a set of actions and principles that you can take in order to ensure that your work is reproducible.
-Best practices should not be considered a single, static recipe, but rather they are a flexible knowledge of processes and strategies that evolve overtime.
+Best practices should not be considered a single, static recipe, but rather they are a flexible knowledge of processes and strategies that evolve over time.

 To get started understanding best practices, we suggest that you take a look at the ACM Digital Library’s webpage entitled [Software and Data Artifacts in the ACM Digital Library](https://www.acm.org/publications/artifacts), which provides information on motivations for reproducibility and a look into how reproducibility is supported and continues to evolve in the ACM Digital library.
 From that page you can get more information on badges.

 Researchers in the area of databases started explicitly emphasizing reproducibility early on.
 Much of what we propose to implement for ACM Multimedia Retrieval is inspired from their _DOs_ and _DON'Ts_.
-We suggest that you take a look at material on reproducibility that has been published in the database community and consider how their best practices transfer to your work.
+We suggest that you take a look at the material on reproducibility that has been published in the database community and consider how their best practices transfer to your work.

 A good source of information can be found in the [ICDE 2008 tutorial by Ioana Manolescu and Stefan Manegold](http://pages.saclay.inria.fr/ioana.manolescu/SLIDES/ManolescuManegoldICDE2008.pdf).
-The tutorial includes a road-map of tips and tricks on how to organize and present code that performs experiments, so that an outsider can repeat them.
+The tutorial includes a road map of tips and tricks on how to organize and present code that performs experiments so that an outsider can repeat them.

 A discussion about reproducibility in research including guidelines and a review of existing tools can be found in the [SIGMOD 2012 tutorial by Juliana Freire, Philippe Bonnet, and Dennis Shasha](http://dl.acm.org/citation.cfm?id=2213908).

-Closer to multimedia retrieval, ACM MMSys and ACM MM has lead the multimedia research community in explicitly emphasizing reproducibility and Gwendal Simon chaired the reproducibility track at MMSys 2019.
+Closer to multimedia retrieval, ACM MMSys and ACM MM have led the multimedia research community in explicitly emphasizing reproducibility and Gwendal Simon chaired the reproducibility track at MMSys 2019.
 Emailing Gwendal or reading what he wrote about reproducibility [in his blog](http://peerdal.blogspot.com/2017/05/reproducibility-in-acm-mmsys-conference.html) can be helpful.
 Take also a look at ACM MM's reproducibility efforts that are documented [here](https://project.inria.fr/acmmmreproducibility).
 Our approach follows very much the principles brought forward for ACM MM.

 ---